If you want to switch to reusables to cut down the amount of single-use plastic you use in your everyday life, you've come to the right place.

 6) Plastic Free PeriodS

-This ones for the ladies!
-Moving to a plastic free period can seem like quite a radical change, especially after you've used tampons and throw away pads your whole adult life.
-Switching to a moon cup or reusable pads is actually a lot easier than you think, many women already switching swear by reusables and never want to go back.
-You can find out more about what it's like to switch by watching this video or buy any of these plastic-free alternatives.
+Moving to a plastic free period can seem like quite a radical change, especially if you've used tampons and throw away pads your whole adult life.
+Switching to a menstrual cup or reusable pads is actually a lot easier than you think - many women swear by reusables and never want to go back.
+You can find out more about what it's like to switch by watching this video, checking out our comprehensive FAQ's (with some cheeky discount codes!) or buying plastic-free alternatives like the menstrual cup, reusable pads or washable pants.

 7) Stainless steel razor